 Who should not receive hepatitis A vaccine?

-There are a few situations where the hepatitis A vaccine is not recommended.
+There are a very few situations where the hepatitis A vaccine is not recommended.
 They include:

-- If you have an illness causing a high temperature.
+- If you have an illness causing a high temperature (fever).
 In this situation, it is best to postpone immunisation until after you have fully recovered from the illness.

-- If you have had a severe reaction to the vaccine in the past.
+- If you have had an allergic reaction to the vaccine or to any of its components in the past.

-- If you are known to have certain other allergies.
-The different hepatitis A vaccines are manufactured in different ways.
-One type of vaccine should not be given to anyone who is known to be allergic to eggs.
-Other types should not be given to anyone known to be allergic to neomycin or to thiomersal.
+- One type of vaccine (Epaxal®) should not be given to anyone who is known to be allergic to eggs.

-- Children under the age of one.
-The risk of hepatitis A in children under the age of one is very low.
+- Children under the age of 1 year.
+The risk of hepatitis A in children under the age of 1 is very low.
 The hepatitis A vaccine is not licensed for this age group.

 The vaccine may be given if you are pregnant or breast-feeding and immunisation against hepatitis A is thought to be necessary.